Evaluate your practices and policies with an independent review.

 - I-9 Audit – reviews active I-9 forms, terminated I-9 forms or both

-- HR Program or function audits – covers a review of any individual HR-related functional area (i.e. recruitment function)
+- HR Program or Function Audits – covers a review of any individual HR-related functional area (e.g. recruitment function)

 Payroll frequently represents a major component of HR audits because it represents the single largest expense in many organizations.
 One would be amazed at how many times we find issues with people inappropriately taking money through payroll.